bigin/ImExtraFields/README.md

 Following `image`-field attributes are accessible:

 - imagename (An array of the image names: `my_image.jpg`)
-- imagepath (An array of file paths without file names: `var/www/http/my_domain/data/uploads/imanager/2.20/`)
+- imagepath (An array of image paths without file names: `var/www/http/my_domain/data/uploads/imanager/2.20/`)
-- imagefullpath (An array of the file paths: `var/www/http/my_domain/data/uploads/imanager/2.20/my_image.jpg`)
+- imagefullpath (An array of the image paths: `var/www/http/my_domain/data/uploads/imanager/2.20/my_image.jpg`)
-- imageurl (An array of file URLs without file names: `data/uploads/imanager/2.20/`)
+- imageurl (An array of image URLs without file names: `data/uploads/imanager/2.20/`)
-- imagefullurl (An array of file URLs: `data/uploads/imanager/2.20/my_image.jpg`)
+- imagefullurl (An array of image URLs: `data/uploads/imanager/2.20/my_image.jpg`)
-- imagetitle (The file title)
+- imagetitle (The image title)
-- positions (File position)
+- positions (Image position)

 > Note:
 > The `image upload` field and `file upload` are practically identical.
 The file field allows you to configure which file extensions are allowed to upload.
 If you have a choice I then recommend you to use `file upload` rather than `image upload`.